rcc-uchicago/cgsl-archive/suggestions.md

   Google's Dataset Publishing Language
 * [tabular data packages](http://dataprotocols.org/tabular-data-package/) - JSON-based spec

-We would recommend the latter because it is more lightweight and developer- friendly.
+We would recommend the latter (more lightweight and developer-friendly).

 #### How to package a behavioral dataset?